predictivetechnologysystems/MachineTrader-Community/README.md

 <img width="530" alt="Screen Shot 2022-10-12 at 7 54 29 AM" src="https://user-images.githubusercontent.com/79699033/195339513-38db9d28-0fe9-4d70-bb51-08a4df3bef30.png">

 # Install a Utilities Flow that contains tables for storing sub portfolios, orders, and export to csv files

+Download json file "Utilities.json" and import to your instance.

 The "Utilities" flow contains flows that allow you to create and monitor "sub portfolios," to keep a record of orders, and to export the contents of sqlite tables to a browser, which can be stored on your local machine.